ecfm/CMU-MultimodalSDK/FAQ.md

 Yes, we do here is the link: http://immortal.multicomp.cs.cmu.edu/raw_datasets/.
 But we don't advocate going solo on processing everything again (recreating the wheel).
 If you want to process your own features, see item 6 in this FAQ.

+9. Do you share the data for publications prior to mid 2018?

+Yes, we do here is the link: http://immortal.multicomp.cs.cmu.edu/raw_datasets/old_processed_data/.
+These are exact data used for our experiments, already aligned at word level.
+You can certainly use this data, but I do advocate exploring the datasets using the SDK.
+For example try different alignments, or strategies.
+(Please note that CMU-MOSEI had some issues for some videos over their acoustic modality.
+They are now solved and CMU-MOSEI downloaded from SDK gets better performance than the one we ran experiments on for original paper)